codehack9991/MOA-1.0/README.md

 ## MOA-1.0- Quick Start Guide

+Firstly, this repository is the master repository.
+For starting your own custom automated testing, I have also uplaoded a repository demonstrating an example.
+So for your own project, follow these steps :-
+    - 1.Clone both the master and the example repository in your JAVA workspace.
+    - 2.Then write the feature file, keeping in mind the format of the features which is also explained in detail in the readme file of the examples repository.
+(This is very important and hence I will definitely urge you to write the features properly or your automation will not work)
+    - 3.In case the features which you want are not already present in CommonStepDefs.java and BaseCommonStepDefs.java, then you can simply add your own step implementations in these files.
+    - 4.In case of any doubts, you can post your query along with a screenshot, and I will be happy to help.
+    - 5. Some of the applications which this master repository already support are as follows :-
+          - a.
+Solace
+          - b.
+Kafka
+          - c.
+IMessaging
+          - d.
+LBM
+          - e.
+Tibco EMS
+          - f.
+Tibco RV
+          - g.
+Ultra MEssaging
+          - h.
+Universal Message Buffer (UMB)
+          - i.
+ELK stack (ElasticSearch, Logstash, Kibana)
+          - j.
+Apache avro
+          - k.
+Fix EMS
+          - l.
+GMA LOG
+          - m.
+GMD
+          - n.
+IDataProcess
+          - o.
+Lean FT
+          - p.
+Redis
+          - q.
+SFTP
+          - r.
+SSH
+          - s.
+UIA
+          - t.
+Web Browser and API
+          - .
+KDB Database

 ### Step 1.
 Set Up Java & Maven & Git Environment
       - 1.Install JDK 1.8 or above version
       - 2.Install Maven 3.3.9 or above version.
 Set Maven global settings.xml file following guide which I have include in the repository